KHJcode/KHJcode/README.md

 I am a student developer studying Web, App, and AI.

-Currently in the SaSS business.
+Currently in the SaaS business.

 <br/>